5-Min Guide: How to Write a Reflection Paper & Examples

 In your introduction, briefly describe the experience you’ll be reflecting on.
 Keep it concise but make sure to provide enough context for the reader to understand the situation.
 You should also include a thesis statement that outlines what you learned or how you changed because of this experience.

-Example: During my internship at a marketing firm, I learned the importance of teamwork and communication in a professional environment.
-This reflection will analyze how this experience reshaped my understanding of workplace dynamics."
+Example: During my internship at a marketing firm, I learned how teamwork and communication shape professional projects.
+This reflection analyzes how that experience changed my understanding of workplace collaboration.

 Step 3: Describe the Experience